bluedragonz/bad-bot-blocker/README.md

 Bots frequently try to make themselves look like other software by disguising their useragent.
-Many of the rules look harmless or perfectly legitimate, such as, "^Java" but it's actually one of the most potentially dangerous useragents.
-And it has no known legitimate purpose that is in use today.
+Many of the rules look harmless or perfectly legitimate, such as, "^Java" but it's actually one of the most potentially dangerous and has no known legitimate purpose in use today.

 If you have a bizarre or complicated setup, be sure to look everything over before using it.
 But for everyone else, this should work without